Hervey Rhodes, Baron Rhodes: Biography

 Initially, the LDV were issued only with an armband and brought along to parades and training such implements or weapons as they could improvise.
 Quite soon the LDV was jokingly said to stand for "Look, Duck & Vanish".
 The name was quickly changed to the Home Guard and within a few weeks was equipped with rifles, army pattern khaki uniform and had officers and NCOs appointed.
 Hervey Rhodes became the CO of the 36th (West Riding) Battalion, Duke of Wellington's Regiment.
 Major Rhodes (soon Lieutenant Colonel) visited the various companies, limping, complete with stick and pipe.
 The battalion was soon equipped with Thompson sub-machine guns and later, Sten guns and other weaponry.
 Rhodes served as CO of the battalion until it was disbanded.
 He then developed his political career, alongside his business interests at his mill in Delph.

 In the 1945 general election, Rhodes stood without success as the Labour candidate in Royton, Lancashire.
 A few months later he was elected as Member of Parliament for Ashton-under-Lyne in a by-election on 1 October created by William Jowitt's elevation to the peerage.

-Rhodes was parliamentary private secretary to Hilary Marquand, as Paymaster-General and Minister of Pensions.
+Rhodes was parliamentary private secretary to Hilary Marquand, as Paymaster General and Minister of Pensions.
 In 1950, he was promoted to Parliamentary Secretary to the Board of Trade, serving until Labour's defeat at the 1951 general election.

 He served as MP until the 1964 general election, when he was succeeded by Robert Sheldon.
 He was created a life peer on 14 September 1964 as Baron Rhodes, of Saddleworth in the West Riding of the County of York.
 He again held office as Parliamentary Secretary to the Board of Trade from 1964 until 1967.
 He served as Lord Lieutenant of Lancashire from 1968.
-He was made a Privy Counsellor in 1969, a Knight of the Garter in 1972 and served as Deputy-Lord Lieutenant of Greater Manchester from 1974.
+He was made a Privy Counsellor in 1969, a Knight Companion of the Garter in 1972 and served as Deputy-Lord Lieutenant of Greater Manchester from 1974.
 He died in Oldham aged 92.